sungmkim93/CES-2019/Day02/Day02.md

 </p>

 ### TISPY alcohol gadget (made by INFINI MIX HOT CHOCOLATE MACHINE) [Japanese Company]
 It's a handy alcohol detector.
 It supports the languages (Japan, Korea, China, English).
-It is used for checking person's health using mobile app.
+It is used for checking person's health using mobile app.<br>
 <img src="img/TISPY.JPG" width="400" />